 .
 SST may delegate any or all of its obligations under this Agreement (including, without limitations, any obligations SST has with respect to any Committee under Article 3) to SST Parent upon thirty (30) days' prior notice to Daré.
 In addition, SST may subcontract its obligations to complete any Development activities for which it is responsible under this Agreement to SST Parent or to Third Party contract research organizations, contract manufacturing organizations, consultants and similar service providers; provided, that any such subcontracting to Third Parties with respect to Development activities shall be subject to the approval of the JDC.
-SST shall secure all appropriate covenants, obligations, as applicable, to ensure that SST Parent and each such subcontractor is subject to, and SST can comply with, all of SST's covenants and obligations to Daré under this Agreement.
+SST shall secure all appropriate covenants, obligations and rights from SST Parent and any such subcontractor, including licenses, Intellectual Property Rights and confidentiality obligations, as applicable, to ensure that SST Parent and each such subcontractor is subject to, and SST can comply with, all of SST's covenants and obligations to Daré under this Agreement.
 SST's rights to subcontract are limited as expressly set forth in this Section.
 SST shall be responsible and liable for any failure of SST Parent or any of SST's or SST Parent's subcontractors to comply with this Agreement, and for their actions or inactions related to any such delegation or subcontracting.